This page will help you understand Maryland alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 - Maryland Bar Association

 IV.
-Get Good Advice about Drinking Laws in Maryland
+Legal Advice about Drinking Laws in Maryland

 Law is complex.
 Lawyers spend years in law school.
 Do not rely on this site.
 Nor on any other site.
 The stakes are too high.
 Nor it it wise to accept advice from friends, relatives, or co-workers.
 Their advice is worth what you pay for it.
 That is, nothing.
 Even worse, it could mislead.